 Room To Spare

 If you are a creature of the coach section, you are going to love the train.
 Even traveling coach on Amtrak gives you ample space with nary a middle seat to be seen.
-There is room to stretch your legs without leaving your seat but, if you find your space a little confining, you can make your way to the Lounge or Snack Car (though not all trains have these).
-On scenic routes, there is often an Observation Car, and many trains also have a quiet car if you just want to get some rest.
+There is room to stretch your legs without leaving your seat but, if you find your space a little confining, you can make your way to the lounge or snack car (though not all trains have these).
+On scenic routes, there is often an observation car, and many trains also have a quiet car if you just want to get some rest.
 (Try doing that on a bus!)
 At very least, it is nice to get up and walk a bit on a long stretch between cities.
 Business Class gives you even more space, and additional amenities such as complimentary beverages and power at every seat.

 Extra space extends to mealtime, also, if you are on a train with a dining car.
 There is nothing quite like sitting down for a meal in a moving diner.
 One highlight of our time on the Coast Starlight was having dinner with a view of sunset over the Pacific while making friends with fellow travelers.

-If you are traveling long distance, you could opt for one of several rooms in the Sleeper Car, giving you comfortable seating and a place to grab some shuteye.
+If you are traveling long distance, you could opt for one of several rooms in the sleeper car, giving you comfortable seating and a place to grab some shuteye.
 Roomettes accommodate a couple, while suites and family bedrooms accommodate up to four.
 (Options vary by train.)
 Many do include a private bathroom, and some long distance trains have communal shower facilities.

 Baggage is Okay